esikm/Pillow/docs/handbook/writing-your-own-file-decoder.rst

 =======================================

-Python file decoders should derive from :py:class:`PIL.ImageFile.PyDecoder` and should at least override the decode method.
-File decoders should be registered using :py:meth:`PIL.Image.register_decoder`.
+Python file decoders should derive from :py:class:`PIL2.ImageFile.PyDecoder` and should at least override the decode method.
+File decoders should be registered using :py:meth:`PIL2.Image.register_decoder`.
 As in the C implementation of the file decoders, there are three stages in the lifetime of a Python-based file decoder: